 Traditional fixed-rate mortgage

 Your interest rate remains the same through the course of the loan.
 Down payments can be as low as 5% of the home purchase price.

 Traditional adjustable-rate mortgage

 Interest rates fluctuate according to market rates after a period of fixed interest.
 Best for people who want lower monthly payments upfront or plan on moving after a few years.

 Jumbo loans offer the ability to borrow a larger amount, especially if you’re in an area with high real estate values.
 These come with both fixed and adjustable-rate options.
 Loan amounts through loanDepot range between $417,000 and $2 million.

 FHA loans are backed by the government, giving more leeway when it comes to credit score.
 You can also qualify with a down payment as low as 3.5%.
 You can read more about FHA loans and requirements here.

-Backed by the U.S. Department of Veterans Affairs, VA loans are for active military members and veterans, the VA loan requires no down payment.
+Backed by the U.S. Department of Veterans Affairs, VA loans are for active military members and veterans, VA loans requires no down payment.

 What can you expect to pay for a mortgage through loanDepot?

 The company cites an origination fee of anywhere between 1% and 5%.
 You’re likely to pay on the higher end of that range if you have below-average credit.
 Be wary because while a 1% origination fee from a lender is common, 5% may be above the norm.
 Always compare options when shopping for any type of loan product.

 loanDepot mortgage rates are based on the loan amount.
 They are generally very competitive and are often some of the lowest in the industry.
 Just be sure to compare your actual APR offer, since that’s affected by extraneous costs like that origination fee.

 loanDepot’s Mortgage Process

 You can break down the loan process into six easy steps when you work with loanDepot.
 Here’s how they take care of things from start to finish.

 Step 1: Talk to a Loan Officer